Imran95942/islamheroku/README.md

 You can also join our support group [here!](https://t.me/HarukaAyaBot) (Keep in the mind that we does not support any fork of Haruka Aya.)

-Help us bring more languages to the bot by contributing to the project in [Crowdin](https://crowdin.com/project/haruka)!
+Help us bring gmore languages to the bot by contributing to the project in [Crowdin](https://crowdin.com/project/haruka)!

 ## Contributing to the project
 * You must sign off on your commit.